nedbat/coveragepy/doc/trouble.rst

   program that calls execv will not be fully measured.
 A patch for coverage.py is in `issue 43`_.

-* `multiprocessing`_ launches processes to provide parallelism.
-These processes don't get measured by coverage.py.
-Some possible fixes are discussed or linked to in `issue 117`_.

 * `thread`_, in the Python standard library, is the low-level threading interface.
 Threads created with this module will not be traced.
 Use the higher-level `threading`_ module instead.